skyra-project/resource-webhooks/README.md

 The provided tags are the resource names in discord channel format and separated by the `,` character.
 Example: `rules, useful-servers`

-The repository requires the `WEBHOOK_AVATAR` and `WEBHOOK_NAME` repository secrets which control the webhooks avatar and name respectively for all deployed webhook resources.

 ### Adding release announcements

 1. Add the file into [`./resources`](/resources).
 The file name must be `RELEASE_YYYY_MM_DD`, for example, `RELEASE_2021_05_04` for the release of May 4th 2021.